Ndabateze-karim/machine-learning-projects/README.md

 - Show classification report

 ### 🔹 Why this project?
-The Iris dataset is clean, widely used, and perfect for showing:
+The Iris dataset is widely used in machin learning education and research. it is clean , balanced , and ideal for demonstrating:

-- ML fundamentals
+- Core ML fundamentals
+- Classification workflows
 - Evaluation metrics
-- Model comparison
+- Model comparison techniques
-- A complete pipeline that is easy to explain in interviews
+- A complete end-to-end pipeline (preprocessing -training- evaluation)

 ### 🔹 File
 `iris_classification.ipynb`